 You don’t need to depend on third parties for your buyer data

-With a mobile app and the right mobile app builder, you get first-party data on every app user and detailed insights on every sale.
-Except for your mobile app builder, you don’t have to rely on any entities outside of your Shopify store.
+With a mobile app and the right app builder, you get first-party data on every app user and detailed insights on every sale.
+Except for your mobile app builder, you don’t have to rely on any entities outside your Shopify store.

 Good mobile app builders help you leverage this data by recognizing patterns and trends and providing you with niche user behavior insights so that you make data-backed decisions that result in more conversions, increases in sales, and higher AOVs (Average Order Values)

-You get great returns on your investment
+You get great returns on your investment.

 If there’s one irrefutable truth, it’s this – a mobile app is the sales and marketing channel with the most ROI.
 You automate marketing, you automate customer research and data analysis, and you also automate content optimization.
-But more importantly, the guesswork’s out the window and you have accurate data analysis without spending a single cent on separate agencies for each aspect of your Shopify store’s growth journey.
+But more importantly, the guesswork’s out the window, and you have accurate data analysis without spending a single cent on separate agencies for each aspect of your Shopify store’s growth journey.

-The last two years have emphasized the importance of going mobile with your ecommerce strategy.
-If you’re still not sure whether you should opt for a mobile app, or if you are considering a mobile commerce strategy, talk to our experts for free, and get one tailored to suit your Shopify store’s needs perfectly.
+The last two years have emphasized the importance of going mobile with your eCommerce strategy.
+If you’re still not sure whether you should opt for a mobile app or if you are considering a mobile commerce strategy, talk to our experts for free and get one tailored to suit your Shopify store’s needs perfectly.